stoplightio/docs/articles/enterprise/components/pubs-overview.md

 ### RPM Package

 Prior to installing the RPM package, you will need to have the Stoplight package repository installed and configured with your user-specific credentials.

+#### Setting up the Package Repository

-You can do this by copying-and-pasting the contents below into a terminal:
+You can setup the Stoplight package repo by copying-and-pasting the contents below into a terminal:

 ```bash
 # expose credentials to environment first